NBizzell/Visual-Pi-ser/README.md

   ![Front on](/images/fronton.jpg)

-5. Add the Rapsberry Pi sticket to the front of the box.
+5. Add the Rapsberry Pi sticker to the front of the box.

   ![Sticker](/images/back.jpg)